Mpaxlamitsounas/umu-commander/README.md

 This tool does not provide a centralised way of managing your games or utilise template umu-configs.
 See [faugus-launcher](https://github.com/Faugus/faugus-launcher) or [Nero-umu](https://github.com/SeongGino/Nero-umu) for something more akin to a games launcher, and [umu-wrapper](https://github.com/korewaChino/umu-wrapper) for templating functionality.

-Proton versions can track and untrack directories, with the intention of safely removing them once no game depends on one.
+Proton versions can track and untrack game configs, with the intention of safely removing them once no config (and subsequently application) depends on one.

-Vanilla umu config files currently (06/2025) do not support setting environmental variables.
+Vanilla umu config files currently (06/2025) do not support setting environmental variables or runners.
 This tool adds such functionality with an extra TOML table within said configs, see `example_config.toml` for an example.

 ### Config
 The configuration file lives at `~/.config/umu-commander.toml`, which cannot be changed as of now.
 You can generate one by running the app by itself.